christophhart/HISE/hi_snex/Readme.md

 }
 ```

-**There is no concept of classes or any other object oriented design principle.** The rationale behind this is that a SNEX compiled object is already a class.
+**There is no concept of classes or any other object oriented design principle.**
+The rationale behind this is that a SNEX compiled object is already like a class, and the scope of a
+single SNEX code does not exceed the complexity of a single C++ class.

 ## Variables